helloideabox/powerpack-lite-elementor/readme.txt

 == Changelog ==

+= 2.6.0 - October 7, 2021 =
+* 	New: Animated Gradient Background extension
+* 	Enhancement: Updated icons for Icon Type option in all the widgets

 = 2.5.4 - August 23, 2021 =
 * 	Fixed: PHP error in dashboard
 * 	Fixed: Instagram Access Token	option was not saving anything
 * 	Enhancement: Added separate tab to manage extensions in PowerPack settings

 = 2.5.3 - August 4, 2021 =
 * 	Added: Posts – Link target option for title and thumbnail